whitneyburton/portfolios/dan-broadbent-m2.markdown

 * 3: Developer lays out their thinking before attacking a problem and integrates feedback throughout the process

 Notes: Work on collaboration, I do a lot of processing in my head, so be sure to talk through what I'm doing out loud.
+Make sure I'm breaking things out as much as I can and I'm driving every feature with a test.

 ## B: Individual Work & Projects